yandextaxitech/binaryprefs/README.md

 ## Api finalization status

-Please note that api is not finished yet and serialization contract or public api may be changed prior `1.0.0`.
+Please note that api is not finalized yet and serialization contract or public api may be changed prior `1.0.0`.

 ## Advantages